rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/python.md

   r.table("users").get_all("Smith", index="last_name").run(conn)
   ```

 - You cannot chain multiple `get_all` commands.
-Use a compound index to efficiently
+Use a compound index to
-  retrieve documents by multiple fields.
+  efficiently retrieve documents by multiple fields.

+- Currently, you cannot chain an `order_by` using a secondary index after a `get_all` but only after a `table`.
+(You can, however, chain an `order_by` using a secondary index after a `between` *if* they use the same index.)

 - Currently, compound indexes cannot be queried by a prefix.
   See [Github issue #955](https://github.com/rethinkdb/rethinkdb/issues/955)